 Modern Methods & Types of Performance Appraisal in HRM

 Different companies use different methods to conduct their performance appraisal calculations.
-It depends on the job role and the type of company it is.
+Also, it depends on the job role and the type of company it is.
 A few of the common methods doing performance appraisals in HRM are:

 1. Graphic Rating Scale Method

 This method is based on the idea of rating employees based on individual characteristics.
 For example, some organizations may choose to evaluate employees based on quality and quantity of work, decisiveness & emotional stability.